Design Principles

 High Availability

-Network failures donβt block local communication.
+Network failures never block local communication.
+If Zenoh goes down, nodes on the same machine continue exchanging data at full speed.
 The system prioritizes availability over guaranteed network delivery.

 Type Safety